Feyerabend/bb/workbook/projects/ch02/vmo/VMO.md

 This code extends the previous with a practical example of converting temperatures between Celsius and Farenheit.
 In other respects it very much works in the same way.

-Reviewing the pseudo code, some similarities with early object-oriented language like Simula might be seen.[^simula]
+Reviewing the pseudo code, some similarities with early object-oriented language like Simula[^simula] might be seen, although it is a very restricted in every respect.
+The psuedo code also captures some ideas on how and how close a programming language can relate to a programming language virtual machine.

 [^simula]: See https://en.wikipedia.org/wiki/Simula.